 - You cannot be enrolled as a full-time student; and

 - You cannot be claimed as a dependent on someone else’s tax return.

 There are a couple of major issues that could render someone ineligible, which include taxpayers having made contributions to a qualified retirement account and having adjusted gross income exceeding caps set by the government.

 Which retirement contributions qualify for the tax credit?

 The saver’s credit is available to eligible taxpayers who make pre-tax contributions to employer-sponsored 403(b), 401(k), 501(c)(18), SIMPLE IRA, SARSEP or governmental 457(b) plans.
 Also, those who contribute after taxes to traditional IRAs or Roth IRAs and designated beneficiaries of ABLE accounts (tax-advantaged savings accounts for people who develop disabilities before their 26th birthday) may be able to claim the credit.

+Be careful when making contributions, as not all are eligible for the tax credit.
 Taxpayers cannot claim the amounts their employers contributed on their behalf, iCompass’ Todd says.

 Also, any money contributed to a retirement account above the allowable limit, in addition to being subjected to penalties, is ineligible for the saver’s tax credit, says Sun Group’s Sun.

 If someone were to change jobs and roll over a 401(k) into another retirement plan, the rollover wouldn’t be eligible for the saver’s credit either.

 What is the income limit for the tax credit?